Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

 ## API Proxy to Serverless

-Azure Serverless (Functions and Logic Apps) can be configured to benefit from the advantages of API Management.
+Azure Serverless (Functions and Logic Apps) can be configured to benefit from the advantages of Azure API Management.

 ### Azure Functions